ceeoinnovations/hackathon-template/README.md

 * `Submission Form (File responses)`: **Do not create this folder manually**.
 It will be automatically created as you gather form responses
 3. Replace placeholder text with your data in the `about`sheet
 * `website`: get your website link once setting up GitHub
-* `form`: copy and past your newly created form link
+* `form`: open the form and click `Send` and then `Link` tab to find a form link
-4. Open the form.
+4. To link the form and the spreadsheets, open the form.
 In the top left under `Responses`, click `Summary`.
 In the top right, click More and `Select response destination`.
 Choose an option of `Select existing spreadsheet`.
 Choose from your existing `projects` spreadsheets to store responses

 ## GitHub Setup ##
 1. Get invited as a member of [CEEO Innovations](https://github.com/ceeoinnovations) repository
 2. Click `Use this template` on this repository to create a new repository
 3. Select `ceeoinnovations` as owner.
 Name the repository with your hackathon name.
 It will be a part of your website address so make sure that it is unique and it represents your hackathon well.
 Make it `public`
 4. Go to `index.js` and replace the existing csv file URLs (line #9, #10) with yours.
-To get links to your Google Sheets, click `File` and then `Publish to the web` on Google Sheets.
+To get links to your Google Sheets, open the spreadsheets; click `File` and then `Publish to the web`.
 Select `Entire Document` and `csv` then click `Publish`.
 The first csv file URL is for about and the second one is for projects
 5. Go to `index.html` and edit title (line #4).
 6. Go to `components/Navbar.js` and update the hyperlink with your GitHub repository name (line #7)
 7. To publish your website, go to `Settings`, click `Pages`, select `main` as a source, and save.
 You can find your website link there.